TanStack/router/docs/guide/data-mutations.md

 ## TanStack Actions

-Just like a fresh Zelda game, we would never send you into the wild without a sword.
+Just like a fresh Zelda game, we would never send you into the wild without a sword (fine...
+BotW and TotK bend this rule slightly, but since they're the greatest games ever created, we'll let the lore slide a bit).
 We've created an extremely lightweight, framework agnostic action/mutation library called TanStack Actions that works really well with Router.
 It's a great place to start if you're not already using one of the more complex (but more powerful) tools above.

 ## What are data mutations?